perladvent/perldotcom/content/article/_pub_2004_10_21_taint_testing_kata.md

 The
 [CGI::Untaint](http://aspn.activestate.com/ASPN/CodeDoc/CGI-Untaint/CGI/Untaint.html)
-module family makes this process much easier for web programs â which often need the most taint protection.
+module family makes this process much easier for web programs — which often need the most taint protection.
 There are modules to untaint dates, email addresses, and credit card numbers.